robinrendle/aeve/draft.md

 Years of work and research had been leading up to a single flash flood; if her team could catch this storm at just the right moment then their work might be propelled forwards by a year, five years, a decade!

-She knew right she was driving through the crest of two sweeping mountains and they would magnify the effects of the raincloud tenfold as the rivulets would flow straight into her lab.
+She knew right she was driving through the crest of two sweeping mountains and they would magnify the effects of the raincloud tenfold as the rivulets would flow straight towards them.

-The white-light blur of an antelope darted across the road but she didnt flinch as any sane driver might.
-Her project was simply too important to mess up.
-Thirst!
-She immediately realised how thirsty she was in the sweltering heat and couldnt remember the last time she had drunk anything.
-Aeve swooped through the passenger seat and salvaged a red dust coated flask; she cracked the lid off with a single hand and gulped as much as possible whilst keeping her eyes on the dirt track; a single second of averted eye contact at this speed would likely ruin her car and leave her stranded.

-She had a powerful urge to check her phone for messages but let the feeling pass.

 Aeve missed the clutch and the whole truck made a terrible ca-thunk as it joltered across the gears — she recognised something!
 A white tree on the left side of the path had been split right down the middle during a thunderstorm last year; the lab was just ahead.